Navigation

 4. To the right of the page, you'll see a dropdown that says "Deploy to".

-5. Select the branch you want to.
+5. Select the branch you want to deploy to.

 6. Optionally, add a comment about the deploy request.